Eastern entrance of the Louvre palace

 The story's wider interest

-• Assuming that other societies function like ours makes correctly interpreting their events impossible.
+- Assuming that other societies function like ours makes it impossible to correctly interpret their events.

 * * *